Behat/docs/quick_intro.rst

     }

 As you can see, in order to test and implement our application, we introduced 2 objects - ``Shelf`` and ``Basket``.
-First is responsbile for storing products and their prices, second is responsible for representation of our customer basket.
+The first is responsbile for storing products and their prices, the second is responsible for representation of our customer basket.
 Through appropriate step definitions we declare product prices and add products to the basket.
 We then compare the state of our ``Basket`` object with our expectations using PHPUnit assertions.